Classical Ottoman architecture: End of the classical style

+Later influences

 Nonetheless, the classical style was still employed or imitated on some later occasions where other contemporary styles were deemed less suitable for particular monuments.
 For example, a sense of historicism in Ottoman architecture of the 18th century is evident in Mustafa III's reconstruction of the Fatih Mosque after the 1766 earthquake that partially destroyed it.
 The new Fatih Mosque was completed in 1771 and it neither reproduced the appearance of the original 15th-century building nor followed the contemporary Baroque style.
 It was instead modelled on the 16th-century Şehzade Mosque built by Sinan – whose design had in turn been repeated in major 17th-century mosques like the Sultan Ahmed I Mosque and the New Mosque.
 This probably indicates that contemporary builders saw the new Baroque style as inappropriate for the appearance of an ancient mosque embedded in the mythology of the city's 1453 conquest.
 At the same time, it showed that Sinan's architecture was associated with the Ottoman golden age and thus appeared as an appropriate model to imitate, despite the anachronism.
 By contrast, however, the nearby tomb of Mehmed II, which was rebuilt at the same time, is in a fully Baroque style.

 Selim III (r.
 1789–1807) was responsible for rebuilding the Eyüp Sultan Mosque between 1798 and 1800.
 This mosque is located next to the tomb of Abu Ayyub al-Ansari, an important Islamic religious site in the area of Istanbul originally built by Mehmed II.
 The new mosque made use of the classical Ottoman tradition by following the octagonal baldaquin design, similar to the Sokollu Mehmed Pasha Mosque in the Azapkapı neighbourhood, but much of its decoration is in the contemporary Baroque style.

+Since the dissolution of the Ottoman Empire in the early 20th century, many mosques been built in a neo-Ottoman style that directly imitates classical Ottoman mosques, particularly in Turkey but also further abroad.
+Significant examples include the Kocatepe Mosque in Ankara (completed in 1987), the Sabancı Merkez Mosque in Adana (1998), the Şehitlik Mosque in Berlin (2005), and the Çamlıca Mosque in Üsküdar (2019).